It’s the start of Autumn here on our little patch of heaven and the weather has been perfect for grilling.

-STEAK WITH SUMMER HERB AND SPICE RUB
+STEAK WITH HERB AND SPICE RUB

 This steak gets a wet rub before grilling; the oil helps the other flavors spread.